testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 ![X](../images/X.PNG)

+* Finally, save all the captured images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/)

 ### Step 1.5: Other Dependencies ###

 To easily install the dependencies with pip, we suggest to create a dedicated virtual environment and run the command: